-Lifeline® Normal Human Epidermal Keratinocytes neonatal (HEKn), when grown in Lifeline DermaLife K Medium, provides an ideal serum-free culture model, for the study of wound healing, toxicology or epithelial biology.
+Lifeline® Normal Human Epidermal Keratinocytes Neonatal (HEKn), when grown in Lifeline DermaLife K Keratinocytes Medium, provides an ideal serum-free culture model, for the study of wound healing, toxicology or epithelial biology.

-Lifeline Epidermal Keratinocytes are cryopreserved as primary cells to ensure the highest viability and plating efficiency.
+Lifeline Epidermal Keratinocytes are cryopreserved after primary culture to ensure the highest viability and plating efficiency.
 Cells are isolated from neonatal human foreskin and expanded once in culture vessels before cryopreservation.

 - Keratinocytes can be grown without serum, phenol red or antimicrobials when cultured in DermaLife medium.

-Lifeline® Epidermal Keratinocytes need not be exposed to antimicrobials or phenol red when cultured in DermaLife medium, an advantage since these supplements can cause cell stress and “masking effects” that may negatively impact experimental results.
-Lifeline® offers these traditional supplements, but they are not needed or recommended to achieve optimal cell performance in most research applications.
+Lifeline Primary Epidermal Keratinocytes need not be exposed to antimicrobials or phenol red when cultured in DermaLife medium, an advantage since these supplements can cause cell stress and “masking effects” that may negatively impact experimental results.
+Lifeline offers these traditional supplements, but they are not needed or recommended to achieve optimal cell performance in most research applications.

 Quality Testing for Guaranteed Consistency and Reproducible Results